Cortylorchynchus/cortycommission/README.md

 Average Time for Each model: 1 - 4 Days ( Or Longer ) or 7 - 30 Days ( Due to school)
 Average Model Prices: 125 - 1000 Robux ( or to ∞ ) (🟡)

+⚫[How do i start a Commission with you? and How do i claim my Commission work?]
+⚪To Start the Commission, You have to add me in Discord First.
+⚪Discord Name: .corty
+⚪And to claim your Commission, You have to pay me first then I will give you the Commission!